-Now that you’ve taken your first courses, it will be necessary for you to find an effective study method in order to improve your language skills in between lessons.
+If you have already started your first language courses, it will be necessary for you to find an effective study method in order to improve your language skills in between lessons.

-How will you effectively study between Portuguese classes?
+How can you effectively study between your Portuguese classes?

 Obviously, you first thing you’ll need to do will be to choose the right Portuguese tutor for you in order to make your learning process as effective as possible.
 But you will only spend a couple of hours at most with your tutor each week.
 It will therefore be important to keep studying in between lessons so that you don’t forget what you have learnt.

 For those of you taking private lessons – whether they are individual or group classes – it is essential to have a look at your previous courses to experience some linear progression.